Piraneshmurali/ITP-Salon-Management-MERN/README.md

 contributing to a more personalized and user-friendly experience within the salon management system.

-5.Feedback, Review And Report Management - Narmatha.L
+5. Narmatha.L - Feedback, Review And Report Management
 In the Feedback and Review Management system, Customers can provide valuable insights into their experiences, aiding in the continuous improvement of salon operations. salon administrators